-Histoire 10 Prerequisite: Sciences Humaines 90 This course is for students in the French Immersion Program.
+Histoire 10 Prerequisite: Sciences Humaines 90 or Administrative Permission This course is for students in the French Immersion Program.
 It covers the same topics and material as the History 10 course.
 Students are expected to use French as the language of communication with teachers and peers.

-Histoire 20 Prerequisite: Histoire 10 This course is for students in the French Immersion Program.
+Histoire 20 Prerequisite: Histoire 10 or Administrative Permission This course is for students in the French Immersion Program.
 It covers the same topics and material as the History 20 course.
 Students are expected to use French as the language of communication with teachers and peers.

-History 10 Prerequisite: Social Studies 90 This course involves a study of European history from the 17th and 18th Centuries and up to World War I. It emphasizes the social, cultural, political and economic changes that led to the emergence of modern Western society.
+History 10 Prerequisite: Social Studies 90 or Administrative Permission This course involves a study of European history from the 17th and 18th Centuries and up to World War I. It emphasizes the social, cultural, political and economic changes that led to the emergence of modern Western society.
 Includes historical analysis of the Revolutionary Age including British, American, French, the Industrial Revolutions, and the Age of Imperialism.